PyMVPA/PyMVPA/doc/source/tutorial_searchlight.rst

 :class:`~mvpa.measures.anova.OneWayAnova` returns a vector with one value per feature.
 The latter is called a :class:`~mvpa.measures.base.FeaturewiseDatasetMeasure`.
-But other than the number of features in the returned dataset there is little difference.
+But other than the number of features in the returned dataset there is not much of a difference.
 All measures in PyMVPA, for example, support an optional post-processing step.
-During instantiation an arbitray mapper can be specified that is called internally to forward-map the results before they are returned.
+During instantiation of a measure an arbitrary mapper can be specified to be called internally to forward-map the results before they are returned.
 If, for some reason, the F-scores need to be scaled into the interval [0,1], an :class:`~mvpa.mappers.fx.FxMapper` can be used to achieve that:

+..
+TODO fix the beast

 >>> aov = OneWayAnova(
-...         postproc=FxMapper('samples',
+...         postproc=FxMapper('features',
 ...                           lambda x: x / x.max()))
 >>> f = aov(ds)
 >>> print f.samples.max()